johnwelby1965/cisco_dc_community_of_interest/demos/workshop/README.md

         src: '{{ ifile }}'
         table: spreadsheet
 ```
-The module returns a list variable called `spreadsheet`.
+The module returns a list variable named `spreadsheet`.
 Each element in the list is a dictionary using the column header as the key and the column value as the value.
-The subsequent tasks in the playbook will use this data structure as input to the ACI module arguments.
+The subsequent tasks in the playbook will use this data structure as input to the Ansible ACI module arguments.

 ### Examine the Source of Truth
 From your IDE window, open  `/files/sample_csv_file.csv` which is the input file for the playbook.
 Note the column headers and the values of each row.